NeginS98/Ensemble-Models/README.md

 # Ensemble-Models
-Working on titanic dataset as practice (Toturial)
+Working on titanic dataset as practice to show some ensemble learning method (Toturial)